percona/pmm-doc/docs/setting-up/client/index.md

 PMM Client is a package of agents and exporters installed on the host you wish to monitor.

-Before installing it, make sure that your PMM Server host is accessible.
+Before installing, know your PMM Server's IP address and make sure that it is accessible.

-You will need root access on the database host where you will be installing PMM Client (either logged in as a user with root privileges or be able to run commands with `sudo`).
+You will need root access on the database host where you install PMM Client (either logged in as a user with root privileges or have `sudo` rights).

 !!! alert alert-info "Note"